Organic Basics Review: Sustainable active wear

 But there are more and more brands getting on board and producing more and more sustainable.
 Since active wear for hiking and winter running should not be made from cotton (This could actually become potentially dangerous.
 (Read more about that in my blog post: Sustainable active wear) you only have the choice of synthetic fibers or more expensive ones like Tencil.
 There are more fabrics coming now, made from wood pulp, or bamboo, or eucalyptus.
 But you can also find active wear made from recycled polyester or wool.
 So yeah know your priorities and make your own happy choices.

-This time I chose Organic Basics Silver tech Leggings and Bra made from recycled polyester.
+This time I chose the pack Organic Basics Silver tech Leggings and silvertech Bra made from recycled polyester.

 I normally don’t buy synthetic fiber clothing.
 Only exceptions: Active wear for very sweaty sport and hiking, shoes, swimwear, winter jackets (and other jackets/stuff that I don’t wash in the machine regularly).